Application Performance Metrics Detection¶

 Detection Interval¶

-The time range for querying metrics each time the task is executed.
-Affected by the detection frequency, the selectable detection intervals may vary.
+The time range for querying metrics during each task execution.
+Affected by the detection frequency, different options may be available.

 Detection Frequency | Detection Interval (Dropdown Options) |